ddella/Docker-OpenSSL/README.md

 docker run -it --rm --entrypoint /bin/sh --env TZ='EAST+5EDT,M3.2.0/2,M11.1.0/2' --env TIMEZONE='America/New_York' --name openssl --hostname=openssl tempo:3.0.7
 ```
 The root password is `root`.
 I know, not the most secure password and it can be easily guessed 😀
 You can also use the username `remote`.
 This time I had security in mind so the password is very complicated.
-It will be in clear on the login page 🤣
+It will be in clear on the banner page 🤣

-If you want to test `libfaketime`, use this command:
+If you want to test the `libfaketime` library, use this command:
 ```shell
 LD_PRELOAD=libfaketime.so.1 FAKETIME="2025-01-01 10:10:00" FAKETIME_DONT_RESET=1 /bin/date
 ```